Ready to register for classes at ECC? Here's what you need to know about our procedures.

 Review the schedule changes and course withdrawals procedure for more information.

 Tuition rates are based on student residency.
-See District 509 [Link to District 509 page] to learn about the communities we serve.
+See District 509 to learn about the communities we serve.
 For additional details about residency definitions and requirements, review student residency procedure for more information.

 Questions about registration procedures?
-Contact us—we're always happy to help.
+Stop by First Stop at ECC or call 847-214-7570—we're always happy to help.